xiaowanzio8/w251-final-project/3-architecture/README_NX_Instructions.md

     Includes:

-    a) trained model with weights
+    - a) trained model with weights

-    b) package-detector.py and other util files/directories
+    - b) package-detector.py and other util files/directories

-    c) Dockerfile
+    - c) Dockerfile

-    b) package-detector-deployment.yaml
+    - d) package-detector-deployment.yaml

 2) **package-broker**